-Soil, soil gas (the air spaces between particles of soil) and groundwater at Alameda Marina are contaminated from past industrial operations.
-ACDEH will oversee dust management efforts when work is being conducted in contaminated soil and the City of Alameda and the Air District will oversee dust management during grading and construction work once the site has been cleaned up.
+Contamination of soil and groundwater from past industrial activities are being addressed as part of redevelopment.
+The Alameda County Department of Environmental Health (ACDEH) oversees cleanup activities, including dust management efforts when work is being conducted in contaminated soil.
+The City of Alameda and the Air District oversees dust management during grading and construction work once the site has been cleaned up.
 The following environmental work has or will be conducted under the oversight of the ACDEH.

 Launch Apartments: Alameda Marina LLC, its subcontractors and its environmental consultant, Wood, have addressed contamination on The Launch apartment site.
 Work included soil excavations, placement of at least one foot of clean fill to act as a protective cover over any remaining contamination and in utility corridors and installing a vapor intrusion mitigation system as part of the apartment building foundation.

 Marina Townhomes: ACDEH is evaluating the draft Corrective Action Plan (CAP) which recommends an approach to address contaminated soil and groundwater located on the eastern portion of the site.
-The draft CAP proposes soil excavation, off-site disposal, and the possible installation of vapor mitigation systems.
+The draft CAP proposes soil excavation, off-site disposal, and the possible installation of vapor mitigation systems to protect against soil vapors entering into a future building.

 Due to recent construction activities and movement of soil, ACDEH is requiring additional environmental testing of site soil.
 This work is scheduled to occur in November 2021.
 Based on the findings from these investigations, ACDEH may require changes to the draft CAP.

-On-site soil stockpiles have been covered since September 3, 2021.
-Stockpile E-I will be removed in late October –November 2021.
+On-site soil stockpiles are currently covered unless in use.
+Stockpiles E-I are being removed and we anticipate this work will be complete at the end of November 2021.
 Stockpiles will be systematically disassembled and removed in accordance with the Sitewide Dust Management Plan being implemented by an independent, third-party.
-For more information, please see the dust management section below.
+For more information, please see the dust management section.

 Community Protection Measures